-Selected in consultation with the adviser from advanced drawing, painting, printmaking, and ceramics courses.
+Selected in consultation with the advisor from advanced drawing, painting, printmaking, and ceramics courses.

-BS: Art Education-53
+BS: Art Education-49

 This degree, offered in cooperation with the Department of Teaching, Learning, and Administration, prepares students to teach art on the elementary and secondary levels.
 Majors desiring teacher certification or who are planning to teach art must complete the requirements for denominational and/or state teacher certification through the School of Education.
+A minor is required for completion of this degree.
 The BS in art education requirement includes the successful completion of a senior exhibition and a portfolio of the student's work given to the Art Department.
-Art History-9